-Timber logging is not only about the chopping of trees, rather it is a saga which is woven through centuries ago causing deforestation.
-The world of logging has a long journey from lumberjacks floating logs down the riverside in the old days to the high-tech machines entirely harvesting the forests.
+Timber logging is not only about the chopping of trees, but it is a saga that is woven through centuries, causing deforestation.
+The world of logging has a long journey from lumberjacks floating logs down the riverside in the old days to the high-tech machines that entirely harvest the forests.

-Through this blog, you’ll be witnessing a story of innovation, impact, and adaptation, where the rhythm of chainsaws meets with the whispers of conservation.
-Let’s cut through the clutter and get to the heartwood of what makes forest clearing such an intriguing topic.
+Through this blog, you’ll be witnessing a story of innovation, impact, and adaptation, where the rhythm of chainsaws meets the whispers of conservation.

 What is Logging?

-The process of cutting down trees by processing them into pulp and timber, which are later use for industrial demands.
-Like wood, construction, paper products and much more.
-This whole process is known as ‘Logging’ and it plays a significant role in the forest industry.
+The process of cutting down trees by processing them into pulp and timber, which we later use for industrial demands.
+Like wood, construction, paper products, and much more.
+We call this whole process as ‘Logging’ and it plays a significant role in the forest industry.

 Here’s a poem that goes like this…